jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

   link="tpm5.png"
  >}}
 The extent of very different testing regimes of various countries has a profound impact on the confirmed case counts.
 Nonetheless, with more than two lakh confirmed cases of COVID-19 reported, India ranks amongst the countries that are principally affected due to the coronavirus notwithstanding the immediate and rigid implementation of a nationwide lockdown back in April.

 Further, spreading those numbers into a hierarchy of a variety of Indian States, Maharashtra takes up the prime spot with an extensive lead in terms of cases recorded.
-The main task to do when comparing metrics of different variables is to orient oneself.
-Ergo, the corresponding data of the most affected states are spread into comprehensive graphs below to make sense of the numbers which were provided by the government with minimal effort.
+The main task to do when comparing metrics of different variables is to orient oneself, which's why the corresponding data of the most affected states are spread into comprehensive graphs below to make sense of the numbers which were provided by the government with minimal effort.
 {{< rawhtml >}}
 <figure class="fullwidth">
      <div id="ab82574e-d748-4450-b25c-e48d790d515b" class="plotly-graph-div" style="height:600px; width:100%;"></div>